 Though Oklahoma’s expenditures per student rank among the lowest in the nation, its pre-kindergarten schooling is some of the best in the country.
 Current school rankings (elementary, middle and high schools), campus and district zoning/location maps, information and reviews are available online for parents moving to Oklahoma.

 - Elementary: Schwartz Elementary School and Fisher Elementary School, both in Oklahoma City, and Tulsa Adventist Academy in Tulsa are some of the best elementary schools.

-- High School: Three renowned high schools are Classen High School of Advanced Studies and Dove Science Academy in Oklahoma City, as well as Tulsa School of Arts & Sciences in Tulsa.
+- High School: Three renowned high schools are the Classen High School of Advanced Studies and Dove Science Academy in Oklahoma City, as well as the Tulsa School of Arts & Sciences in Tulsa.

-- Higher Education: College students moving to Oklahoma can attend a number of colleges and universities, including the University of Oklahoma, University of Tulsa, Northeastern State University or Langston University.
+- Higher Education: College students moving to Oklahoma can attend a number of colleges and universities, including the University of Oklahoma, the University of Tulsa, Northeastern State University, or Langston University.

 When you are thinking about moving to Oklahoma, you will need information about working and living in the Sooner State.
 Oklahoma’s Official Web Site contains reliable and current articles, facts and links about nearly every aspect of life and business here.
 The following moving tips will get you started.